endiangroup/cmdjail/README.md

 # cmdjail

+> **⚠️ Security Warning**
+> `cmdjail` relies on carefully crafted rules.
+If your rules are not strict enough (e.g., using a permissive regex like `r'^git status'`), an attacker may be able to bypass the jail and execute arbitrary commands.
+Please read the [Security Vulnerability Analysis](SECURITY.md) for more details.

 A flexible, rule-based cli command filtering proxy.

 `cmdjail` acts as an intermediary for executing shell commands.
 It evaluates a command string against a set of rules defined in a "jail file" and decides whether to execute or block it.
 This is particularly useful for restricting user actions in controlled environments, such as an `sshd` `ForceCommand` or a limited shell.